 Introduction

-Getting out and about always takes a bit more planning for families with additional needs.
-It can be important to know how you will get somewhere and what facilities will be available.
-We have included information about travel in Somerset, but also travel outside of Somerset if you venture further.
+Getting out and about takes extra planning for families with additional needs.
+You may need to plan how you will travel and check what facilities are available.
+We provide information about travel within Somerset and beyond.

-Travelling on public transport can be a worrying time, but there are some ways to make your journey more accessible.
+Public transport can feel worrying, but you can take steps to make your journey more accessible.

 Planning your route

-• Slinky bus is an accessible bus that is provided by Somerset Council for people who cannot use regular public transport.
-So, they can still get around.
+- Slinky Bus is an accessible service from Somerset Council.
+It supports people who cannot use regular public transport.

 Checking facilities available

-You can find information about the accessible facilities at train stations or on the bus by looking at each companies accessibility guide – you will find all the ones in Somerset in the links to the left.
+You can find information about accessible facilities at train stations and on buses in each operator’s accessibility guide.
+You can find links for Somerset operators in the additional information section.

 Accessing support on route

-• Better Journey Cards can help you tell the bus driver that you have a disability and what support you may need.
+Better Journey Cards help you tell the bus driver that you have a disability and explain the support you need.

-• Hidden Disabilities Sunflower helps you to voluntarily share that you have a disability or condition that may not be immediately apparent – and that you may need a helping hand, understanding, or more time.
-This is recognised all around the world.
+The Hidden Disabilities Sunflower lets you share that you have a non-visible disability or condition.
+It shows you may need extra help, understanding, or more time.
+This scheme is recognised worldwide.

 Help with costs

-You can get support with the cost of travelling through different schemes, such as the Disabled Persons Railcard, or Motability or Concessionary Bus Pass.
+You can get help with travel costs through schemes such as the Disabled Persons Railcard, or Motability or Concessionary Bus Pass.

-The Blue Badge Scheme allows people with severe mobility problems or hidden disabilities such as autism and mental health conditions to park close to their destination.
-Often this parking is free.
+The Blue Badge Scheme helps people with mobility difficulties or non-visible disabilities, including autism and mental health conditions, park closer to their destination.
+Parking is often free.

 Checking accessibility of venues before you arrive

-To find out other information about personal travel or changing areas see accessible toilets and changing places.
-This has information about what changing areas you can look out for and where they are in Somerset.
+To find more information about personal travel or changing areas, see the guidance on accessible toilets and changing places.
+This explains what to look for and where to find them in Somerset.

-There are other ways to check how accessible a venue is, for example in our find SEND services directory, you can filter the services by wheelchair accessibility.
-Euans Guide gives disabled access information about venues by disabled people for disabled people.
-As well as AccessAble and Rough Guide to Accessible Britain.
+You can check how accessible a venue is in several ways.
+In the find SEND services directory, you can filter services by wheelchair access.
+Euan’s Guide shares access information written by disabled people.
+You can also use AccessAble and the Rough Guide to Accessible Britain.